 An introduction to the child, from birth to age eight, as a learner with needs to explore and communicate, as well as to develop social-emotional competencies.
 Explanation of current themes/ theories of child development is provided with special emphasis on understanding children's developmental levels through childhood.
 Topics covered include: conception, heredity and prenatal development, infant development, the child in the family, toddlerhood and early childhood.
 The impact of developmental theories on the education of children with disabilities is examined.
-Formulation of a developmentally appropriate Individual Educational Plan is required.
-Observation in a childcare center or preschool setting is a requirement of this course.
+Formulation of a developmentally appropriate Individual Educational Plan is requirement of this course.